 How to Cozy Up Your Home for the Holidays

-Detangling lights, getting a tree in the front door (or up a few flights of stairs, which I’ve done solo), and cleaning up endless pine needles can feel like a daunting task.
-Once that tree is lit up and you’re curled up on the sofa watching The Holiday in a cozy, festive room, it all feels so worth it.
+Detangling lights, getting a tree in the front door (or up a few flights of stairs, which I’ve done solo).
+Cleaning up endless pine needles.
+Ah, the joy of the holidays.
+Once that tree is lit up and you’re curled up on the sofa, it’s worth it.
 This year, with a new house and new baby, I’m all about quick and easy decor.
-If you’re traveling for the holidays and don’t plan on getting a tree this year, there are some easy and affordable ways to make your home feel festive.
+There are some easy and affordable ways to make your home feel festive.
 Today, I’m going to share some tips to help you get your home ready for the holidays.

 When it comes to decorating our home, my husband and I regularly turn to eBay for new and vintage decor.
 We also turned to eBay to get our new home holiday-ready this year – it’s the place to find great deals on antiques, items that are currently in store, and things you want that are no longer available, like my tartan napkins that I now have an extra set of!

 Even though she has no idea what’s going on, I was so excited to decorate our tree with Margot this year!
 I’m pretty sure she thinks the lights are magical, so we’re off to a good start.
 My mother-in-law and I have been scouring eBay for ornaments and love getting deals on Radkos since we both happen to collect them.
 In my search, I even found my old nutcracker (linked below).
 I’d like a slightly more full tree this year, so I’m watching a few auctions that I hope to win.